setmy-info/setmy-info.github.io/src/site/markdown/terms.md

 A top-down anti-pattern where management imposes sudden “facts” that force teams to replan, work overtime, and sacrifice quality to meet imposed deadlines.

+**Interpretability problem** - The challenge of understanding how AI models make decisions and why they produce certain outputs.

+**Superposition of concepts** - The phenomenon where a single neural pattern or neuron in an AI model represents multiple different concepts simultaneously, depending on the context or input.

+**Features inside features** - A concept where AI models contain hidden knowledge that is not directly accessible or readable by humans or even the AI itself until the correct prompt or "viewing angle" activates it.
+It is comparable to a hologram picture: watching it from one angle, an object is visible, while what is behind it is hidden;
+from another angle, that hidden object appears.
+Similarly, models can have hidden knowledge that only manifests when passing the correct information in.

 https://www.dataprise.com/it-glossary

 https://www.phoenix.edu/blog/40-it-terms-every-it-professional-needs-to-know.html